 You can set up mappings in the following ways:

 Channels that use warehouse codes do not support standard fulfillment warehouses or proximity fulfillment.
-Instead, they provide a different interface for mapping channel warehouse codes.
+Instead, a different interface is provided for mapping channel warehouse codes.

-To map store warehouse codes, follow these steps:
+To map channel warehouse codes, follow these steps:

 If an order includes a store warehouse code that hasn’t been mapped yet, the order will remain in Review until you complete the mapping.